tlswg/tls13-spec/draft-ietf-tls-tls13.md

 until it finds one that decrypts properly, and then pick up the handshake from that point.

+Servers MUST comply with the same error handling requirements specified for all records when processing early data records and MUST NOT fall back to 1-RTT on any such errors.
+Specifically, decryption failure of any 0-RTT record following an accepted "early_data" extension MUST produce a fatal "bad_record_mac" alert as per {{record-payload-protection}}.

 [[TODO: How does the client behave if the indication is rejected.]]

 [[OPEN ISSUE: This just specifies the signaling for 0-RTT but